Agile gardening adventures

 Andy Tabberer

 I'm curious about standards, systems and people.
-Proud to be the Standards and Practices at Coop Digital ❤️
+Proud to be the Standards and Practices lead at Coop Digital ❤️